Youmna-Hammoud/ai-poem-app/README.md

 # 📝 AI Poem Generator

 A simple web app that generates poems using AI!
-Built with modern frontend tools and connected to an AI model (like Gemini or OpenAI) through a secure backend.
+Built with modern frontend tools and connected to an AI model (Gemini).

 ## ✨ Features